 But before (we explain, and) you get your brain all jittery with definitions, remember that figuring out what a wireframe and a mockup is a simple deal.
 The former is basically a skeleton of an interface minus the aesthetic details.
-The latter, on the other hand, is a model of the web site in real life complete with fonts, colours, buttons, and the whole nine yards.
+The latter, on the other hand, is a model of the website in real life complete with fonts, colors, buttons, and the whole nine yards.

 While a wireframe is commonly used to establish the basic structure of a site, so that a client is aware of how it will look, a mockup is just one step before the site is launched (for real) – see the relationship?
 There’s nothing like a diagram to show this, so take a peek at the wireframe below.

-Now, sneek a peek at a mockup, again below.
+Now, sneak a peek at a mockup, again below.

 Of course, with Creately offering an online platform, you are at the receiving end of a whole host of advantages.
 Not only do you get to create interactive mockups, but you also get to share them with your team & clients by inviting them to review & comment.
 You can also engage clients to iterate over your mockups to reduce project turnaround times.